mattermost/docs/source/deployment/ldap-group-sync.rst

 Overview
 --------------------

-The groups feature is useful for organizations that have many new users to onboard or onboard users frequently and want to ensure users are added to default teams and channels that are pertinent to them.
+The groups feature is useful for organizations that have many new users to onboard or that onboard users frequently and want to ensure users are added to default teams and channels that are pertinent to them.
 The group feature currently supports creating groups by synchronization with your AD/LDAP system groups.
 AD/LDAP nested groups are also supported.

 Pre-installation notes
 ----------------------

 The group filter is an optional configuration setting available under **System Console > AD/LDAP**.
-If the group filter configuration is left blank then all groups matching the default filter ```(|(objectClass=group)(objectClass=groupOfNames)(objectClass=groupOfUniqueNames))``` will be available to be linked in the groups list view at **Access Control > Groups**.
+If the group filter configuration is left blank, then all groups matching the default filter ```(|(objectClass=group)(objectClass=groupOfNames)(objectClass=groupOfUniqueNames))``` will be available to be linked in the groups list view at **Access Control > Groups**.

-The synchronization of groups happens with the synchronization of users, during which, Mattermost queries AD/LDAP for updated account information.
+The synchronization of groups happens with the synchronization of users, during which Mattermost queries AD/LDAP for updated account information.
 Please see the `Active Directory/LDAP Set up documentation <https://docs.mattermost.com/deployment/sso-ldap.html?highlight=ldap#configure-ad-ldap-synchronization>`_. for more information.
 The group feature has no implications to users' authentication to Mattermost.

 AD/LDAP group synchronization
 -----------------------------

 To synchronize specfic AD/LDAP groups to Mattermost, specify the filter used to retrieve groups.
 Enter your AD/LDAP group under **System Console > Authentication > AD/LDAP > Group Filter**.
-If the group filter configuration is left blank then all groups matching the default filter ```(|(objectClass=group)(objectClass=groupOfNames)(objectClass=groupOfUniqueNames))``` are  returned.
+If the group filter configuration is left blank, then all groups matching the default filter ```(|(objectClass=group)(objectClass=groupOfNames)(objectClass=groupOfUniqueNames))``` are  returned.
 Synchronization of groups will occur after user synchronization.

 .. image:: ../images/Group_filter.png

 On subsequent synchronizations (for linked groups- see **Linking AD/LDAP groups to Mattermost groups** below):

- - Users that have been added to an AD/LDAP group will be added to the synchronized Mattermost group and they will be added to the synced teams and channels.
+ - Users that have been added to an AD/LDAP group will be added to the synchronized Mattermost group and to the synced teams and channels.
  - AD/LDAP groups that are no longer included in your filter that have a corresponding Mattermost group are deleted.
  - Users that have been removed from a AD/LDAP group are removed from the synchronized Mattermost group (their memberships will not be removed from the team and channel, however).